phonght32/ros-stm32-base-control/README.md

-# ROS Base control using STM-IDF
+# ROS - Mobile robot base control
 ## Overview

 This firmware implements base control for STM32 to communicate with ROS over rosserial protocol using STM32CubeIDE.